DS-64 Lost or Stolen Passport Replacement Application Form

 FORM DS-64 – Sign and Date the Application Section:

 The bottom signatory section allows for two signatures.
-This is provided for parents of a minor who is replacing a passport.
+It is for parents of a minor who is replacing a passport.
 In this case, BOTH parents must sign.

 Requirements for Lost or Stolen Passport